Sircjarr/Kt-Cmd-Args-Parser/README.md

 We are now ready to start defining the args as member properties on this class.

 ### Optional args
 Say we wanted a 'seed' argument for the program, where the user may or may not specify it.
-This can looks something like this:
+This can look something like this:
 ```kotlin
 val seed: String? by parser.optionalArg(
     "-s", "--seed",